sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * Step 5: Keep that many cards (player choses which ones) in your *Exhaustion pile*, put the rest into your *discard pile*
  * Step 6: Return one *Wound* token and one *wound card* to the supply
+ * Step 7: Say who you are closer to forgiving

 As with *Resting*, time spent *Seeking Help* cannot also be used in activities that take effort.